-WHEN Mademoiselle returned to her own drawwhen Mademoiselle returned to her own drawing-room, she found her brother there,-an unexpected visitor at this time of day, when he was usually engaged in his counting-house.
-He was standing at the window, with his eyes fixed upon a newspaper, which he might or might not be reading, so completely was his attitude one of meditation.
+When Mademoiselle returned to her own drawing-room, she found her brother there,-an unexpected visitor at this time of day, when he was usually engaged in his counting-house.
+He was standing at the window, with his eyes fixed upon a newspaper, which he might or might not be reading, so completely was his attitude one of meditation

-" I have waited for you," he said; " I wished to see you before I went out again.
+"I have waited for you," he said; "I wished to see you before I went out again.
 Are you ready to go back to France?"

 "To France!
 Is there to be a war?"